foss-xtensa/FreeRTOS-Kernel-Partner-Supported-Ports/Cadence/Xtensa/readme_xtensa.txt

 Important information regarding Xtensa SMP support:

+- SMP requirements: 1+ dataram (per-core), MPU (for coherence).
-- Only LX8 multicore configurations are supported at this time.
+  Only coherent LX8 multicore configurations are supported at this time.

-  SMP mode is disabled by default for all configs.
+- SMP mode is disabled by default for all configs.
 SMP mode is enabled by defining configNUMBER_OF_CORES > 1.
 For the Xtensa Demo suite, this setting is found in common/config_files/FreeRTOSConfig.h.

-- SMP support relies on coherent shared memory, which is enabled by default by the LX8 multicore boot code.
+- SMP support relies on coherent shared memory being enabled prior to FreeRTOS initialization.
+It is enabled by default in the LX8 multicore boot code.

 - MPU support is required for the Xtensa coherence protocol to function, as all coherent memory regions must be configured as inner-shareable or